CNAG-Biomedical-Informatics/convert-pheno/docs/what-is-convert-pheno.md

 - BFF `individuals` JSON/YAML, plus entity-aware BFF output for `biosamples`, `datasets`, and `cohorts`
 - Phenopackets v2 JSON/YAML
 - OMOP-CDM SQL or CSV exports
+- experimental openEHR canonical JSON/YAML composition input
 - REDCap CSV exports
 - CDISC-ODM XML
 - mapped CSV input

 Internally, the toolkit uses `BFF` as its **center model** for most conversions.
 From there, it can emit `BFF`, `PXF`, or `OMOP CDM` output depending on the selected workflow.

+The current `openEHR` path should still be treated as **experimental**.
+It is currently aimed at canonical composition input and `BFF` output.

 ## Most users should start here